Two different objects can have similarities which might indicate that the objects are related. But the objects are not necessarily similar.

 ※ Left: Detail from an illustration by Henry Holiday to Lewis Carroll’s tragicomedy The Hunting of the Snark.
 I marked five possible references by Henry Holiday to a painting by William Sidney Mount.
 The sixth one (marked with a yellow circle) is an unintented similarity.

 ※ Right: William Sidney Mount’s painting The Bone Player (1856) in mirror view.

 (3) Some similarities were clearly intended to be similar.

 ※ Left: Detail from an illustration by Henry Holiday to Lewis Carroll’s The Hunting of the Snark depicting the Broker (upper left corner).

 ※ Right: Detail from an unknown artist: Edward VI and the Pope, a Tudor anti-papal allegory of reformation (16th century).

-(4) Some similarities help to use the face of Yoda’s look-alike without having to worry about any copyright.
-(It has expired anyway.)
+(4) Whether intentional or incidental, some similarities just help to use the face of Yoda’s look-alike without having to worry about any copyright.